Caltech-IPAC/firefly/docs/new-release-procedure.md

    - Look at test pages
      - http://localhost:8090/firefly/test

-1. **Merge RR, Reset the Version in config to development, Push dev**
+1. **Merge RC, Reset the Version in config to development, Push dev**
    - merge rc into dev
    - In the `dev` branch, Edit `firefly/config/app.config` so that you are resetting
    - Modify: